jckarter/clay/doc/language-reference.md

     var x = getY();
     var y = x;

+Global variables are deleted in reverse initialization order using the `destroy` [operator function] after the program's `main` entry point has finished executing.

 Since global variable initializers are executed at runtime, global variables are currently poorly supported by compile-time evaluation.
 The pointer value and type of global variables may be safely derived at compile time; however, the initial value of a global variable at compile time is currently undefined, and though a global variable may be initialized and mutated during compile time, the compile-time value of the global is not propagated in any form to runtime.

 Global variable names are not true [symbols].
 A global variable name evaluates to a reference to the global variable's value.

 Runtime global variable access is subject to the memory model standardized in C11 and C++11.
-The `__primitives__` module includes primitive atomic operations for synchronized, uninterruptible value access; see the [primitive modules reference](primitives-reference.html) for details.
+The `__primitives__` module includes primitive atomic operations for synchronized, uninterruptible value access; see the [primitive modules reference](primitives-reference.md) for details.

 ### External variables